 Assigning cases to the relevant team for follow-up, or responding from standard templates.

-Ability to easily convert to a complaint or maintenance issue, where required.
+Ability to easily convert queries to a complaint or maintenance issue, where required.

-Enhanced Mobile Functionality – Includes enabling residents to create and monitor pet applications, manage pet details, receive reminders and upload documents in the MyGrainger app.
+Enhanced Mobile Functionality – Includes enabling residents to create and monitor pet applications and manage pet details in the MyGrainger app.

 Automatically Sourcing Comparable Rent for formal rent challenges.

+Providing Knowledge-Backed Q&A such as customer self-service and Salesforce Agent Assist.

-Leveraging AI to provide Actionable Insights such as assessing formal rent challenge lessons learned and tribunal reasoning to suggest how to best achieve future rent increases; automating the identification of undeclared pets; predictive analytics to assess the likelihood of pet ownership.
+Leveraging AI to provide Actionable Insights such as assessing formal rent challenge lessons learned and tribunal reasoning to suggest how to best achieve future rent increases; automating the identification of undeclared pets; and predictive analytics to assess the likelihood of pet ownership.